 From there, you can allocate resources for marketing with more precision, saving you both time and money.

-Every sales funnel consists of three main sections: Top of the funnel, the middle of the funnel, and the bottom.
+Every sales funnel consists of three main sections: The top of the funnel, the middle of the funnel, and the bottom.
 Let’s dive a little deeper into the components of a sales funnel and examine the types of marketing content best suited to each stage of the customer’s experience.

 This part of the sales funnel is all about cultivating your relationship with the customer.